 - Drafting/Negotiating Video Game Agreements

-- IP Licensing: Law & Practice or IP Licensing in the Technology Industry
+- IP Licensing: Law & Practice

 The remaining Core Courses must be from the following list:

 - Copyright Law